 Sideloading Books on Your Kindle

 The process is actually quite simple.
-Simply connect your Kindle to a computer via USB and drop any EPUB, MOBI, or PDF file into your Kindle’s “documents” folder, usually located in Kindle > Internal Storage > Documents.
+Connect your Kindle to a computer via USB and drop any EPUB, MOBI, or PDF file into your Kindle’s “documents” folder, usually located in Kindle > Internal Storage > Documents.
 You can even use a third-party solution like Caliber to manage your library, convert files to different types, and send books directly to your Kindle without having to delve into file directories yourself.

 If you’re using a Kindle that can still connect to Amazon’s online services, there’s an easier way to download: the official Send to Kindle page.
 From there, you can drag and drop PDF, EPUB, and a wide variety of other file types to add to your Kindle’s library.
 This service makes it easy to move books between devices.
 If you’re running out of storage space on your old Kindle, try this workaround before deciding to upgrade to a newer model with more gigabytes.

-Manage your Kindle’s storage space
+Manage your Kindle’s storage space.

-Extend the battery life of your Kindle
+Extend the battery life of your Kindle.

 A study conducted at the University of New South Wales found that a smartphone’s Wi-Fi functionality consumes around 5 milliwatts for 120 seconds when the device is idle.
 That’s about the same amount of energy used by a powerful laser pointer.
 It’s even more important to turn off Wi-Fi if you’re using a Kindle for which Amazon has cut off online support.
 If those old Kindles have Wi-Fi turned on, they’re wasting power trying to access services they can’t access at all anymore.